restful-ma/rama-cli/README.md

 ```

 ## How to Contribute
-Descriptions of the architecture, components, and metrics can be found in our [devguide](docs/devguide.md).
+Descriptions of the architecture, components, and metrics can be found in our [developer guide](docs/devguide.md).